f4rrhad/ICSI435_Project/README.md

 # **Adversarial Jailbreak Attacks on Multimodal Large Language Models (MLLMs)**

-*A Research Project for ICSI-435: Artificial Intelligence*
+* Research Project for ICSI-435: Artificial Intelligence*

-This repository contains my full implementation, experiments, and evaluation pipeline for **adversarial jailbreak attacks** on **multimodal large language models (MLLMs)**.
+This repository contains full implementation, experiments, and evaluation pipeline for **adversarial jailbreak attacks** on **multimodal large language models (MLLMs)**.
 The project studies how modern vision-language models respond to malicious (but carefully crafted) *jailbreak prompts* that attempt to bypass their safety alignment mechanisms.

 The experiments are based on the **JailBreakV-28K** dataset and analyzed using **LlamaGuard** for safety scoring.